 Valle Tierra, Buenos Aires, Argentina

-Teachers include the deliciously-named Lucas Casanova, who can teach in Spanish and English.
+Teachers include the wonderful Lucas Casanova, who teaches exclusively at this studio in both Spanish and English.
 Indulge in a massage in the on-site spa or let yourself go with a lively 5Rhythms dance class set to music – an uplifting and liberating experience for the body and mind.

 Wanderlust Festivals, various locations

 The event is concluded with lively music performances by talented singers and bands for a dance-induced high as the sun sets.
 The aim of Wanderlust is to leave you a more enriched person than when you arrived — “with new ideas, new friends, newly discovered abilities, and greater peace”.